ash0080/gun.doc.cn/Basic-App-for-Beginners-Tutorial.md

 </html>
 ::: {endblock: '3'} :::
 ```

-What does this do?
-HTML is how we code the layout of a web page.
+How does it work?
+Well,

-- We first must wrap all our code in an open and closing `html` tag so our computer knows it is a web page.
+- First, we must wrap all of our code in open and closing `html` tags so that the computer knows it is a web page.
-- The `body` tag tells it to display the contents enclosed within.
+- Stuff inside of the `body` tag are the main contents of the page.
-- `h1` is one of many semantic tags for declaring a title, others include `h2`, `h3` and so on of different sizes.
+- `h1` is a tag for declaring a title, others include `h2`, `h3` and so on for different sizes.
-- The `h4` does not yet do anything, but will be used in the next step.
-- A `form` is a container for getting information from a user.
+- A `form` is a way for us to get information from a user.
-- Forms have `input`s which let the user type data in, it is a self-closing tag.
+- One way is through an `input`, which lets the user type data in - it doesn't need a closing tag.
-- The `button` can be pressed, causing an action that we code to happen.
+- The `button` can be pressed, causing some action (that we will code) to happen.
 - `ul` is an unordered list which we will display our thoughts inside of.

 Now, try changing the `h1` text in the editor from "Title" to the name of our app, "Thoughts".